 Right off the bat, that plot sounds SO COOL!
 The problem with it more has to do with the structure and how much was wasted than what could of have been done.
 The mystery of this storyline wasn't very good(almost a tad obvious) and on top of it..the identity of the killer is revealed to you in the beginning.

-My personal opinion on this as well is this: I would of had the plot be where Conan finds himself in this old London and tries to deduce how he is even there while fighting Jack the Ripper with Sherlock Holmes.
+My personal opinion on the story structure as well: I would of had the plot be where Conan finds himself in this old London and tries to deduce how he is even there while fighting Jack the Ripper with Sherlock Holmes.
 Not only does that provide a sense of thrill but a huge mystery aspect and him being inside of a game would of been a fairly good twist.

 The only real positive I can find is that Shinichi's Dad gets some pretty cool screentime!
 Otherwise...ehhh...this film is kind of laughable compared to the quality of the past five films.
 Its not "the worst Conan movie ever" but its pretty heavily disappointing that the Sherlock Holmes idea got almost kind of wasted by poor writing decisions.

 As somebody who is a fan of Sherlock Holmes..
 I DO NOT think this film hit the nail on mixing it with Conan all too well.
 There was definitely some cool interactions(I laughed at a particular line that Conan says to Sherlock's Nemesis) but..it just doesnt live up to what I KNOW Detective Conan can be.
 IF this was the VERY FIRST MOVIE I'd be giving this a MUCH higher score but because I've already been exposed to amazing titles like "Captured in Her Eyes" and "The 14th Target" I really feel spoiled in great writing. read more

 I've seen all the Conan movies currently (which I could find) subbed (11), and this movie, "The Phantom of Baker Street" was the movie I enjoyed most.